0xKryptonian/RealmOS/AI_GAME_GENERATOR_README.md

 ### Current Limitations

-- Only 2 templates (shooter, platformer)
+- Some templates are keyboard-only (not mobile-friendly yet)
 - No asset customization (uses Phaser's built-in shapes)
 - No multiplayer support
 - No blockchain integration yet
-- Desktop-only controls
+- No sound effects or music

 ### Planned Enhancements

-1. **More Templates**
+1. **Mobile Support**
-   - Puzzle games (match-3, block stacking)
-   - Racing games
+   - Touch controls for all templates
-   - Card games
+   - Responsive layouts
-   - Idle/clicker games
+   - Virtual joystick/buttons

 2. **Visual Improvements**
    - React Icons integration for sprites